ferrocene/ferrocene/ferrocene/doc/evaluation-plan/src/qualification-scope.rst

 qualification.
 It is the end-user responsibility to certify these libraries if they are used in their code.

-Additionally a subset of the ``core`` library is certified for use in end-use code.
+A subset of the ``core`` library is certified for use in end-use code.
+See :doc:`core-certification:index`.

+The ``proc_macro`` library is qualified for use in end-use proc-macro crates.
+It is qualified and not certified because it must only be used during compilation and not execution of a program.

 Qualified tools
 ---------------